-Here we gather all of the websites, books, multimedia, downloads, feature stories and special research projects we’ve developed.
-We’re still creating new products, so please check back.
+Here we offer a directory of all of the websites, books, multimedia, downloads, feature stories and special research projects we developed.

 |Our special website, www.firstinthefamily.org, offers practical advice and lessons learned by high school seniors and college students who have made it to college.
 Some of these student “experts” are the first in their family to attend college.
 Others have college in their family background—but it’s still a stretch, filled with hopes and hurdles.
 In either case, they have lots to pass on about going to college.
 The site also includes videos WKCD has co-produced with students, grade-by-grade planning checklists, inspirational books and quotes, and links to resources that we have found to be standouts.
 There is also a special section for college advisors.|